diffblue/gitlab/doc/ci/review_apps/index.md

   ![View on environment button in file view](img/view_on_env_blob.png)

 ## Visual Reviews **(PREMIUM)**

+WARNING:
+This feature is currently unavailable on SaaS due to the ongoing security incident.
+The fix is expected to be released in 15.6 update.

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/10761) in GitLab 12.0.
 > - [Moved](https://about.gitlab.com/blog/2021/01/26/new-gitlab-product-subscription-model/) to GitLab Premium in 13.9.